MegaBitmap/PS2-SNL/README.md

 ### Windows Setup:

 **If you plan to use virtual memory cards please read this:**
-Before syncing with SNL-Manager change vexfat to udpbd-server then check "use vmcs" then sync to the PS2.
+In the SNL-Manager select udpbd-server then check "use vmcs" then sync to the PS2.
 You must use udpbd-server when using VMCs, udpbd-vexfat does NOT support VMCs.
 AFAIK udpbd-server only works with exFAT partitions made with Linux/exfatprogs/GParted.
 The beginning of a [previous tutorial](https://www.youtube.com/watch?v=F6Ffg5DlKC4) shows how to do this.